Toporin/Satocash-Applet/README.md

 # How to use your Satocash?

 # Supported hardware

 For supported hardware, refer to the [Satochip applet repository](https://github.com/Toporin/SatoChipApplet).

-# Buidl & install
+# Build & install

 ## Building using Ant (legacy)

-You can build the javacard CAP files or use the last [release](https://github.com/Toporin/Seedkeeper-Applet/releases).
+You can build the JavaCard CAP files or use the last [release](https://github.com/Toporin/Seedkeeper-Applet/releases).

 To generate the CAP file from the sources, you can use the [ant-javacard](https://github.com/martinpaljak/ant-javacard) Ant task (see the instructions on the ant-javacard github repository).